jimratliff/GenoMac-user/README.md

 - [Appendix: What to do when you change the BetterTouchTool preset](#appendix-what-to-do-when-you-change-the-bettertouchtool-preset)

 ## Executive summary
 GenoMac-user is the user-specific component of Project GenoMac.
-Project GenoMac automates the configuration of any number of multi-user Macs, at both the system-scoped (see [GenoMac-system](https://github.com/jimratliff/GenoMac-system)) and user-scoped levels.
+Project GenoMac automates via scripting the configuration of any number of multi-user Macs, at both the system-scoped (see [GenoMac-system](https://github.com/jimratliff/GenoMac-system)) and user-scoped levels.

 ## Quick-reference cheat sheet for occasional maintenance
 (First time here?
 Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).)